Friday, March 7, 2025

 With the emergence of AI, we stand at the brink of another transformative era, with the potential to reshape society just as profoundly as the writing or the printing press did.
 AI offers myriad ways to expedite technological evolution, including task automation, data analysis, predictive modeling, revolutionary advancements in healthcare and drug discovery, optimization of manufacturing and supply chains, natural language processing, idea generation, simulation creation, and personalized user experiences on a global scale.

 On a personal level, the AI revolution promises to significantly increase our free time.
-Will we use this opportunity to access freely available knowledge or seek empty entertainment?
-The answer to this question determines the future of society.
+How we use this opportunity to determine the future of society.
 My upcoming book, Emotional Reasoning: Insight into the Conscious Experience, discusses the nature of consciousness and other fascinating questions about human behavior and the anticipation of artificial consciousness.

 The book is slated for publication by CRC publisher in August of 2024.